IPv4: Private networks

-Of the approximately four billion addresses defined in IPv4, about 18 million addresses in three ranges are reserved for use in private networks.
+Of the approximately four billion addresses defined in IPv4, about 18 million addresses from three ranges are reserved for use in private networks as outlined by RFC 1918.
 Packets addresses in these ranges are not routable in the public Internet; they are ignored by all public routers.
 Therefore, private hosts cannot directly communicate with public networks, but require network address translation at a routing gateway for this purpose.